-I’ve just begun the second of three bookmaking courses.
+I’ve just begun the second of three bookmaking courses which I hope will give me ideas for more options on how to physically present my images.
 The first was four weeks on folded book forms, this section is about making notebooks, journals and sketchbooks.
 They’re run by Susan Green of Bound by Hand in Dorset.

 This week we made two paperback notebooks.
 This first one is a simple pamphlet stitch paperback book, which I stupidly decided to cover in old manuscript paper that didn’t even survive the making process.
 It’s really easy to make, essentially you cut the paper and cover all to the same size, make 3 holes for the stitches; one halfway down the length of the spine, the other two 2cm from the top and bottom of the book.
 The waxed linen thread is passed from the inside of the book through the middle hole to the outside, then up to the top hole, down to the bottom hole on the inside of the book, and back through the middle hole on the outside.
 Then it’s knotted, and that’s it.